The Querynomicon

 - David Rozenshtein's The Essence of SQL (now sadly out of print)

-I would also like to thank the following people for spotting issues, making suggestions, or submitting changes:
+We also thank the following people for spotting issues, making suggestions, or submitting changes:

 - Yanina Bellini Saibene